Answer Keys

 Part 6

-37 D. Sentence 2 of Paragraph A goes ” … with hardly a thought as to what might endure to impress subsequent generations.”; Sentence 4, Paragraph D states the opposite: ” … people have bought and passed on to future generations, those works of art that seemed to embody the spirit of their age and would have lasting value.
+37 D. Sentence 2 of Paragraph A goes ” … with hardly a thought as to what might endure to impress subsequent generations.”; Sentence 4, Paragraph D states the opposite: ” … people have bought and passed on to future generations, those works of art that seemed to embody the spirit of their age and would have lasting value.“

 38 A. In the first sentences of both Paragraph A and C their authors agree that it is very difficult to predict and identify the potential value of a work of art.

 39 D. Last sentence of Paragraph B states that the works of art can distort the perception of history, giving events of the past more importance than they actually deserve.
-The second half of Paragraph D is dedicated to importance of art in preserving the history and helping to understand the period it was made in.
+The second half of Paragraph D is dedicated to the importance of art in preserving the history and helping to understand the period it was made in.

 40 C. Only the author of Paragraph C doubts the lasting artistic value of the works of the past.